 There are many difficult decisions when it comes to infertility treatment and – especially – IVF with donor eggs.
 Many patients cannot get rid of questions popping into their heads, like: ‘How are the egg donor and the egg recipient matched?’, ‘What about genetic inheritance?’, ‘Will the baby look like me?’ and probably the most important one: ‘Will the baby be healthy?’
-In this webinar, dr Stavros Natsis from a reputable GENNIMA IVF clinic from Athens will explain these complex matters with the simplest words possible.
+In this webinar, Dr Stavros Natsis from the reputable GENNIMA IVF clinic in Athens provides a clear explanation of these terms.

-Dr Stavros Natsis starts with explaining that among all factors affecting fertility, woman’s age is surely the most important.
-The women are born with a certain amount of eggs and they grow older with them.
-A 22-year-old girl is on the highest level of her fertility, which is still only 25%.
+Dr Natsis starts by explaining that among all factors affecting fertility, woman’s age is the most important.
+Women are born with a certain amount of eggs and they grow older with them.
+A 22-year-old girl is at the highest level of her fertility, which is still only 25%.
 Three out of her four eggs have chromosomal abnormalities.
 At the age of 35, there is only one good egg out of five.
 Then there is a significant drop and at the age of 42, fertility level is only 4%, meaning one good egg every 20 eggs.
 Additionally, the miscarriage rate at the age of 44 skyrockets up to 50%.
-However, one has to remember that in case of egg donation, a female patient’s age is not an issue.
+However, one has to remember that in the case of egg donation, a female patient’s age is not an issue.

-Dr Stavros Natsis admits that patients coming for consultation often wonder if egg donation is a right decision for them.
-Probably it is the toughest decision one has to make throughout their life.
-It is generally difficult to convince a woman that the quality of her eggs is not good and the egg donation is the only suitable solution for her.
-In this case it’s highly important to find a professional IVF clinic that has a lot of experience with egg donation procedure and high success rates.
+Dr Natsis states that patients coming for consultation often wonder if egg donation is a right decision for them.
+It is probably one of the toughest decision they have to make in their life.
+It is generally difficult to convince a woman that the quality of her eggs are not good and that egg donation is the only suitable solution.
+In this case it’s highly important to find a professional IVF clinic that has a lot of experience with the egg donation procedure and has high success rates.
 Then, there is the choice of an ideal donor.
 The donor is understood as a person who looks phenotypically like the female patient.
 It is also crucial that this person is healthy and has similar social, educational and religious background.

-At one point dr Stavros Natsis refers to the HLA (Human leukocyte antigen) typing of a donor that many clinics offer nowadays.
-It’s a way to see if the donor and the recipient are matching immunologically.
+Dr Stavros Natsis refers to the HLA (Human leukocyte antigen) typing of a donor that many clinics offer today.
+It is a way to see if the donor and the recipient are matching immunologically.
 Although it’s not medically proven, some clinics use that in case they have recurrent failures with egg donation.
-Inteded parents can also consider selecting a donor with a matching blood group – especially if they do not want to reveal the method of conception to their children.
+Intended parents can also consider selecting a donor with a matching blood group – especially if they do not want to reveal the method of conception to their children.

 When the clinic finds the ideal donor, they inform the couple immediately.
 There are two ways of embryo donation: the first is a fresh cycle and the second is to a thawed embryos transfer.
 If doctors go ahead with the fresh cycle, they try to synchronize the cycle between the donor and the recipient.
 The donor receives injections of GnRH analogues in order to start the hormonal stimulation.
 At the same time, the recipient starts a substituted cycle where she is given mild hormone replacement treatment (oestrogen) that helps to build up the lining of the womb.
 The donor always undergoes a tailor-made stimulation according to their fertility assessment in order to take the maximum amount of mature eggs.
 Dr Natsis says it would be ideally to take more than 10-12 eggs.
 Then the eggs get fertilised with IVF or ICSI, depending on sperm characteristics.

-In conclusion, dr Natsis gives some tips on how to find an ideal IVF clinic.
+In conclusion, Dr Natsis gives some tips on how to find an ideal IVF clinic.
 Most couples usually know from the first visit to a clinic whether they like and trust the team there.
 Additionally, all good and reputable IVF clinics should work under strict regulations and follow strict protocols.
 There are some organizations that can ensure the correct functioning of an IVF clinic, like ISO or ESHRE (the European Society of Human Reproduction).
-Other important things patients should pay attention to are e.i. an easy access to the clinic, a dedicated egg donation team that speak fluent English and tailor-made treatments guaranteeing that each patient is treated individually.
-According to dr Natsis, Greece is an ideal solution for egg donation.
+Other important things patients should pay attention to include whether there is easy access to the clinic, a dedicated egg donation team that speaks fluent English and tailor-made treatments guaranteeing that each patient is treated individually.
+According to Dr Natsis, Greece is an ideal solution for egg donation.
 It is not only a perfect holiday destination where one can prepare for their IVF treatment in a beautiful and relaxing environment but also a country with a lot of benefits (e.g. clear laws, experienced medical teams) and reasonably low treatment costs as compared to the UK and the USA.

 Unfortunately, it’s just biology.
 Today we can keep the embryos outside the uterus up to day 5.
 Some embryos are doing more than the right things up to day 5 and they can stop two days later, even if they are morphologically excellent.
 It’s really something weird.
 The embryologist usually selects the excellent quality embryos because statistics have shown that they have slightly higher percentage of achieving pregnancy.
 It doesn’t mean that the good or the medium quality embryos don’t have success rates.
 We have seen many times pregnancies from poor quality embryos or even from medium quality embryos.
 It’s biology.
 The morphology of the embryo is not an indicating factor for success.
 It helps a little with the selection of the embryo but it’s not something definite.